heavyblotto/bigfoot-war-game/docs/game_design.md

 - Action-based sound effects
 - Unique audio cues for status effect application and removal
 - Special sound effects for rare card acquisitions and upgrades

+## UX and UI
+- The overall theme is heavily inspired by a slot machine.
+- The game should be easy to understand and play.
+- The game should have a simple and clean UI.
+- The game should have a menu system with options to start a new game, view the rules, and view the credits.
+- The game should have a settings menu to adjust the game's settings.
+- The game should have a help menu to explain how to play the game.
+- The game should have a credits menu to explain the creators of the game.
+- The game should have a pause menu to pause the game.

 ## Technical Details